shurik179/reflectance_array/docs/library.rst

 .. function:: raw(s)

-   Returns raw reading of the sensor (0-1023).
+   Returns raw reading of  s-th reflection sensor (0-1023).
 The darker the surface, the lower the value.
 Typical value on a white sheet of paper is around 950, and on black plastic, around 120.